Convergence and preservation of cyclicity: Qualitative results

 \section{Qualitative results}

-From now on, we denote by $Z(g)$ the set of zeros of a function $g$.
+From now on, we denote by $Z(g)$ the set of zeros of a function $g$ in its domain.
 Given a sequence $\{f_{n}\}_{n=1}^{\infty} \subset D_{\alpha}$ of cyclic functions that converges to a non-zero function $f\in D_{\alpha}$, we investigate if $f$ must be cyclic too.
 The following theorem gives an affirmative answer under additional hypothesis and counterexamples otherwise.

 \begin{thm} Let $\alpha\in \R$ and let $\{f_{n}\}_{n=1}^{\infty}$ be a sequence of cyclic functions for $D_{\alpha}$ converging to $f$ in the norm of $D_{\alpha}$.
 Assume that the following conditions hold: \begin{enumerate} \item there exists $C>0$ such that $\|f/f_{n}\|_{M(D_{\alpha})} \leq C$ for all $n\in\N$, \item $\|1-f/f_{n}\|_{\alpha} \rightarrow 0$ as $n$ tends to $\infty$. \end{enumerate} Then, $f$ is cyclic in $D_{\alpha}$.